VictorQuest/Quizz-Games/README.md

 # Quizz-Games
 Here stand numerous versions of the same Quizz-Game.
 The aim of the game is to make the player to guess the right answer in less than three attempts.
 Othewise, the player lose and the game is over.
 The goal of the exercise is to create versions each new one more complex to code due to more conditions and more interaction with the game for the user.
 Enjoy your play.
 With love

+1 Versionone is the most basic game configuration; merely one question, one single date to guess in less than three attempts.